-Date of Advisory Committee meeting

-Date:
+Advisee/Principal Investigator:

+Print Name

+Signature -

-Advisory Committee Signatures
+Advisory Committee Chair (cannot be primary mentor or division/department head):

-Advisee/Principal Investigator: Print Name
+Print Name

 Signature

+Primary Mentor:

-Advisory Committee Chair (cannot be primary r Print Name
+Print Name

 Signature

+Additional Advisory Committee Member (from outside division):

+Print Name

+Signature -

+Additional Advisory Committee Member (Option onal):

-Primary Mentor: Print Name
+Print Name

 Signature

-Additional Advisory Committee Member (from Print Name •

-Signature

-Additional Advisory Committee Member (Option Print Name •

-Signature •

-Annually

-At this meeting, the committee reviewed d the Annual Progress Report prior to its submission to the Foundation.
+Annually At this meeting, the committee reviewe ed the Annual Progress Report prior to its submission to the Foundation.

+/ to this incetting, the committee reviewe a the final control to its submission to the foundation.

-^{}It is required that at least two members above are NOT the advisee's primary mentor(s)
+It is required that at least two members above are NOT the advisee's primary mentor(s)